movingbrands/bbc-voice-assistant-identity/README.md

-# BBC Voice Assitant Identity guidelines
+# BBC Voice Assistant Identity guidelines

 This codebase contains source code for the BBC Voice Assistant identity guidelines.
 It uses: